AlreadyBored/nodejs-assignments/assignments-v2/06a-testing/assignment.md

 Your task is to write unit and integration tests for the Knowledge Hub API using [Vitest](https://vitest.dev/) testing framework.

 This is a continuation of the Authentication & Authorization assignment (Week 5).
-You will work in the same `nodejs2025Q2-knowledge-hub` repository.
+You will work in the same repository created in assignment `03`.

 ## Technical requirements